MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-tenant-isolation-overview.md

 1. Preventing leakage of, or unauthorized access to, customer content across tenants; and
 2. Preventing the actions of one tenant from adversely affecting the service for another tenant

-Multiple forms of protection have been implemented throughout Office 365 to prevent customers from compromising Office 365 services or applications or gaining unauthorized access to the information of other tenants or the Office 365 system itself, including:
+Multiple forms of protection have been implemented throughout Microsoft 365 to prevent customers from compromising Microsoft 365 services or applications or gaining unauthorized access to the information of other tenants or the Microsoft 365 system itself, including:

-- Logical isolation of customer content within each tenant for Office 365 services is achieved through Azure Active Directory authorization and role-based access control.
+- Logical isolation of customer content within each tenant for Microsoft 365 services is achieved through Azure Active Directory authorization and role-based access control.
 - SharePoint Online provides data isolation mechanisms at the storage level.
 - Microsoft uses rigorous physical security, background screening, and a multi-layered encryption strategy to protect the confidentiality and integrity of customer content.
-All Office 365 datacenters have biometric access controls, with most requiring palm prints to gain physical access.
+All Microsoft 365 datacenters have biometric access controls, with most requiring palm prints to gain physical access.
 In addition, all U.S.-based Microsoft employees are required to successfully complete a standard background check as part of the hiring process.
-For more information on the controls used for administrative access in Office 365, see [Office 365 Administrative Access Controls](office-365-administrative-access-controls-overview.md).
+For more information on the controls used for administrative access in Microsoft 365, see [Microsoft 365 Administrative Access Controls](office-365-administrative-access-controls-overview.md).
-- Office 365 uses service-side technologies that encrypt customer content at rest and in transit, including BitLocker, per-file encryption, Transport Layer Security (TLS) and Internet Protocol Security (IPsec).
-For specific details about encryption in Office 365, see [Data Encryption Technologies in Office 365](https://docs.microsoft.com/microsoft-365/compliance/office-365-encryption-in-the-microsoft-cloud-overview).
+- Microsoft 365 uses service-side technologies that encrypt customer content at rest and in transit, including BitLocker, per-file encryption, Transport Layer Security (TLS) and Internet Protocol Security (IPsec).
+For specific details about encryption in Microsoft 365, see [Data Encryption Technologies in Microsoft 365](https://docs.microsoft.com/microsoft-365/compliance/office-365-encryption-in-the-microsoft-cloud-overview).

 Together, the above-listed protections provide robust logical isolation controls that provide threat protection and mitigation equivalent to that provided by physical isolation alone.